Wico Joysticks are now up for repair.

 Notes: Pot-X and Pot-Y come into play when working with analog joysticks for the Amiga.
 It’s important to leave the alligator clips on each of the leaf springs.
 It will later be used for measuring wire length to keep the inner housing nice and clean upon re-assembly.
 Since we obviously can’t re-crimp the alligator clips we will be simply soldering on our new wires to this controller.
 Also note that ground is just one wire which runs in series with all of the leaf spring and button direction switch at the bottom.
 Especially check this ground wire if you are missing an entire half of directions on your joystick!
 In some of the super-early Wico Joysticks, you will not find plastic leaf-springs but instead, you will find leaf-springs resin pressed underneath multiple layers of PCB.
 The earlier sticks were possibly done 100 percent in house where-as the ABS leaf-springs were eventually sourced from another company.

 For those who are looking to refurbish their joysticks to make them look as authentic as possible Ebay does have vendors which are more then happy to sell them to you.
-Because we have criticisms of this we blurred out the vendors name.
+Because we have criticisms of this we blurred out the vendors’ names.
 The price is a little high on these but you can only blame shipping on this as when you start doing bulk orders of 10 or more the price then drops to something far more reasonable at four dollars American per cable.

-You can get strain relief boots on Ebay cheap (about two dollars american for a pack of 20) .
+You can get strain relief boots on Ebay cheap (about two dollars American for a pack of 20) .
 But all of the vendors are in china so it may not come fast.

 For those interested in doing a more professional job.
-If you type in “Strain Relief Boot Cord” into Ebay.
-We had to go with 5mm inner diameter with a 8 mm outer diameter as all 9 wires are present in a serial cable.
+If you type in “Strain Relief Boot Cord” into eBay.
+We had to go with 5mm inner diameter with an 8 mm outer diameter as all 9 wires are present in a serial cable.
 These strain relief cables are going to be fatter than stock.
 So there are two ways of modding these:

 After you’ve remove the male DB9 header you’re going to want to cut the outer insulation off without cutting the wires inside.
 Give yourself about four to six inches as some of these cables will be wrapping around the joystick housing.
 Others will be incredibly short and you will be cutting them to size prior to soldering them onto the clips.
-You’l note all of the different colors of wire as you strip the outer insulation away.
+You’ll note all of the different colors of wire as you strip the outer insulation away.
 Take a continuity check on all of the wires and write down which colors goes to what pin on the DB9 connector.
 Use a paper clip on the female connector to get better continuity while you are testing out the cable.
 We cannot give to a generic color table as there is no such thing in between cable wiring companies.
 The grounding strap will not be required so we wrapped it around the base.
 If you -really- want you could add a wire to Pin-8 to ensure it stays grounded.
 But not required given how simple of a design these joysticks are.
 We wouldn’t worry about it!

 After you’ve re-wired your joystick you may begin assembling this unit back together.
 There is plenty of room to keep the wires underneath the leaf springs if necessary.
 I must stress this again as you could ruin your work.
-If you try to close it like the picture above with that blue cable over the switch the base will not clamp secure.
-The wires will be pinched and possibly cut, finally you may not have good connection with the mechanical side.
+If you try to close it like the picture above with that blue cable over the switch the base will not clamp securely.
+The wires will be pinched and possibly cut.
+You may not have a good connection with the mechanical side.
 In some cases, the leaf springs inside may be warped and you’ll have to bend them straight again to get good connectivity as you move the joystick around.
 As a final note, you will more than likely have extra wires left over as this Wico joystick only uses one button.
 You can simply tuck them away prior to closing the case making sure they are out of the way.
 After testing with my USB zero response adapter.
 This joystick is reading each direction solid with no breaks in connection.

 Final thoughts on the Wico.